-There are several ways home title theft can occur:
+Once a thief has your personal information, there are several ways home title theft can occur:

 What Happens If A Property Title Is Stolen?

-The theft of your deed is the result of identity theft.
-Criminals are using your identity to steal your home.
-Follow the steps on the Federal Trade Commission’s (FTC) identity theft site.
+If you suspect title theft, follow the steps on the Federal Trade Commission’s (FTC) identity theft site.
 These steps include:

-- Call the companies where fraud occurred
+- Call the companies where the fraud occurred

 - Place a fraud alert with your creditors and pull your credit reports